suncoast-devs/handbook/lessons/algorithms-day-two/lecture.md

 # [fit] So, how do we learn and practice?

-    Use precise language
+    Use precise language.

-    Break problems into smaller pieces
+    Break problems into smaller pieces.

-    Learn common problem-solving approaches
+    Learn common problem-solving approaches.

     Practice, practice, practice ... and more practice.

-It takes **time**
+It takes **time**.

 ---